Home\About GenV\The GenV student and volunteer program

-The GenV student and volunteer program enables undergraduate and postgraduate students to fulfil degree or course placements.
-Our summer student and volunteer placements also give a taster to research life.
-Enjoy the knowledge and enthusiasm of the multidisciplinary team at GenV, with all the benefits of the world-leading Murdoch Children’s Research Institute at the Melbourne Children’s Campus.
+The GenV student program provides students the chance to be part of something bigger than themselves – Australia’s most exciting child and pre-midlife project.
+For a taster to research life, undergraduate and postgraduate students can fulfil degree or course placements with us.
+Students can enjoy the knowledge and enthusiasm of the multidisciplinary team at GenV, with all the benefits of the world-leading Murdoch Children’s Research Institute at the Melbourne Children’s Campus.

 How can I apply?

-Please contact supervisors directly via email to enquire about honours, masters and PhD projects.
-Submit an Expression of Interest form to apply for any volunteer or summer student placements.
-If you want to find out more first, you can inquire about these or other roles with GenV’s Student Coordinator.
-Outcomes will take into account your availabilitythe strength of your application (including CV, transcripts, references); and an interview.
+Please contact supervisors directly via email to enquire about Honours, Masters and PhD projects.
+Submit an Expression of Interest form to apply for any advertised projects or to suggest a new one.
+If you want to find out more first, you can inquire with GenV’s Student Coordinator.
+We will consider your availability, the strength of your application (including CV, transcripts, references) and an interview to decide whether GenV will be a good fit for you.

 Who can apply?